Mat-Gug/inferential-statistics-project/README.md

 - `Hospital`: hospital, 1, 2 or 3;
 - `Sex`: baby's sex, Male or Female.

-You can see the HTML output of the R Markdown document by clicking on the link in the "About" section!
+You can see the HTML output of the R Markdown document by clicking on the link in the "About" section! :link: